3M-TI: High-Quality Mobile Thermal Imaging via Calibration-free Multi-Camera Cross-Modal Diffusion: Experiments

 \subsection{Image Quality Assesment}

 Table~\ref{tab:sota} summarizes the quantitative results.
 Our 3M-TI achieves the best performance on perceptual metrics, including LPIPS, MANIQA, and MUSIQ.
-For the reference-based LPIPS metric, 3M-TI, OSEDiff, and SeeSR outperform non-diffusion methods (CoReFusion, SwinFuSR, and SwinPaste), highlighting the power of diffusion priors for perceptual enhancement.
-In terms of fidelity metrics (PSNR, SSIM), 3M-TI ranks a close second, demonstrating better structural preservation than OSEDiff, SeeSR, SwinFuSR, and SwinPaste.
+For the reference-based LPIPS metric, 3M-TI, OSEDiff, and SeeSR outperform non-diffusion methods (CoReFusion, CoRPLE, SwinFuSR, and SwinPaste), highlighting the power of diffusion priors for perceptual enhancement.
+In terms of fidelity metrics (PSNR, SSIM), 3M-TI demonstrate better structural preservation than OSEDiff, SeeSR, DifIISR, SwinFuSR, and SwinPaste.
 The proposed misalignment augmentation significantly improves 3M-TI, particularly on perceptual metrics, while other methods see only marginal gains.
 This indicates that 3M-TI effectively learns cross-modal correspondences and generalizes well to diverse uncalibrated conditions.

 As shown in Fig.~\ref{fig:sota}, qualitative results reveal a key trend: non-diffusion methods tend to achieve high PSNR/SSIM yet produce overly smooth reconstructions that miss fine high-frequency structures.
 OSEDiff and SeeSR can synthesize high-frequency content but often introduces details that are inconsistent with the ground truth.
 In contrast, 3M-TI reconstructs fine details that are both visually plausible and closely aligned with the ground truth.
 For example, 3M-TI faithfully transfers geometric details such as partially constructed buildings (Row 1), road markings (Row 2), windows and wires (Row 5), and tree branches and utility poles (Row 6) from the RGB references to the thermal outputs, whereas other methods either miss these structures or reproduce them inaccurately.
 3M-TI also yields more natural object contours (e.g., cyclists and cars in the Row 3 and Row 4), resulting in visually realistic thermal images.